Nitromon/Kinship-Detector/README.md

 (Eg: Father-Son, Mother-Son count as related entities, but Husband-Wife do not)

 We have used a Siamese One-Shot learning method, and used VGG-Face to extract important features.The final reult is derived on the basis on cosine similarity of the features.

+Please read the PPTX file to understand the project in more detail